prajaktakadu11/Advanced_SQL_for_Music_Store_Data_Analysis/README.md

 ```
 #### Insight: Identifies top customers for the best-selling artist, which helps target marketing efforts.

-2. Popular Genres by Country
+2. Popular Genres by Country:
 Determines the most popular music genre in each country <br>
 ```
 WITH popular_genre AS ( <br>